shipwright-io/build/docs/proposals/remote-artifacts.md

         path: $(workspace)/licenses/license.tar
 ```

-The `source` section will be renamed to `sources` in order to accommodate more `type`s of inputs.
+We will add `sources` section, side by side with current `source`.
+The idea is to accommodate both
+constructions in `v1alpha1`, and save API breaking changes for upcoming `v1beta1`.

-Each entry will be composed of the following attributes:
+The new `sources` will contain the following attributes:

 - `name`: source name (required);
 - `type`: input source type, `git` or `http` (required);